balopez83/Surface_Pro_3_Hackintosh/README.md

 ## *** NOTICE ***
-- ## macOS Ventura is now mostly supported.
+- ## macOS Ventura and up is now mostly supported.
 Graphics Acceleration is only supported using OpenCore legacy patcher.
 It is recommended that you download OCLP first and upgrade to Ventura from Monterey.
 - ### Do not manually update kexts labeled as "custom"; instead wait for an update.
 Custom kexts have been modified to support the Surface Pro 3 and generic kexts WILL break support (e.g. TouchScreen & Keyboard support)
 - ### Upon first installation you must go to Settings and disable "Force Touch" in the trackpad settings for the Surface Trackpad to function properly
 - ### Due to quirks in the Surface Pro 3 firmware, dual booting with Windows is problematic.